kolesarm/ebciStata/README.md

-This software package is based upon work supported by the National Science Foundation under grant numbers SES-2049765 (Armstrong), SES-22049356 (Kolesár), and (SES-1851665), and by work supported by the Alfred P. Sloan Research Fellowship (Kolesár).
+This software package is based upon work supported by the National Science Foundation under grant numbers SES-2049765 (Armstrong), SES-22049356 (Kolesár), and SES-1851665 (Plagborg-Møller), and by work supported by the Alfred P. Sloan Research Fellowship (Kolesár).

 ## Installation